Château de Chambord: Royal ownership

-The château was built to act as a hunting lodge for King Francis I; however, the King spent barely seven weeks there in total, that time consisting of short hunting visits.
+The château was built to act as a hunting lodge for Francis I; however, the king spent barely seven weeks there in total, that time consisting of short hunting visits.
 As the château had been constructed with the purpose of short stays, it was not practical to live in on a longer-term basis.
 The massive rooms, open windows and high ceilings meant heating was impractical.
 Similarly, as the château was not surrounded by a village or estate, there was no immediate source of food other than game.
 This meant that all food had to be brought with the group, typically numbering up to 2,000 people at a time.

 As a result of all the above, the château was completely unfurnished during this period.
 All furniture, wall coverings, eating implements and so forth were brought specifically for each hunting trip, a major logistical exercise.
 It is for this reason that much furniture from the era was built to be disassembled to facilitate transportation.
 After Francis died of a heart attack in 1547, the château was not used for almost a century.

-For more than 80 years after the death of King Francis I, French kings abandoned the château, allowing it to fall into decay.
-Finally, in 1639 King Louis XIII gave it to his brother, Gaston, Duke of Orléans, who saved the château from ruin by carrying out much restoration work.
+For more than 80 years after the death of Francis I, French kings abandoned the château, allowing it to fall into decay.
+Finally, in 1639, Louis XIII gave it to his brother, Gaston, Duke of Orléans, who saved the château from ruin by carrying out much restoration work.